-There are two different types of unregistered design rights available in the UK – unregistered design right, supplementary unregistered designs, and continuing unregistered designs.
+There are three different types of unregistered design rights available in the UK – unregistered design right, supplementary unregistered designs, and continuing unregistered designs.

-Community Unregistered Designs come into effect automatically when the design is first made available to the public within the European Union, and last for three years.Â UK Unregistered Designs come into effect when a design is created, and lasts for either 10 years after a product incorporating the design was first sold or 15 years after the design was created, depending on which of these events took place earlier.Â
+Unregistered design rights come into effect when a design is created, and lasts for either 10 years after a product incorporating the design was first sold, or 15 years after the design was created, depending on which of these events took place earlier.
+Supplementary unregistered designs come into effect automatically when the design is first made available to the public within the UK, and last for three years.

-Community and UK Unregistered Designs rights have different scopes of protection.
+Unregistered design rights and supplementary unregistered designs have different scopes of protection.
 Furthermore, there exist major differences in what is and isn’t protected by unregistered design rights compared to registered design rights.

 The final form of unregistered design rights are continuing unregistered designs, which correspond to pre-existing European unregistered designs that covered the UK prior to 1 January 2021 (the end of the transition period relating to the exit of the UK from the EU).
 They are otherwise identical to supplementary unregistered designs.
 UK designers have a pool of options for protecting and enforcing their designs, which if used correctly, should place them in good stead against infringers.